houda-ohm/ej2-aspnetmvc-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Axis

-You can set the range to the axis using `minimum` and `maximum` attributes for axis tag.
+The start value and end value for the Linear Gauge can be set using the `minimum` and `maximum` properties in the `axis` object
-Refer below code snippet to add the axis range to lineargauge.

 ```cs
   @Html.EJS().LinearGauge("container").Axes(new List<Syncfusion.EJ2.LinearGauge.LinearGaugeAxis> {